A Survey of Code-switched Speech and Language Processing: Code-switched Speech and NLP Techniques

-\cite{thara2018code} present a brief survey of code-switching studies in NLP.
+\cite{thara2018code} present a brief survey of code-switching studies in NLP. \cite{ccetinouglu2016challenges} describe the challenges in computational processing of core NLP tasks as well as downstream applications.
+They highlight issues caused due to combining two languages at the lexical and syntactic level, using examples from several tasks and language pairs.

 In this paper, we provide a comprehensive description of work done in code-switched speech and NLP.
 Various approaches have been taken to build speech and NLP systems for code-switched languages depending on the availability of monolingual, bilingual and code-switched data.
 When there is a complete lack of code-switched data and resources, a few attempts have been made to build models using only monolingual resources from the two languages being mixed.

 Domain adaptation or transfer learning techniques can be used, wherein models are built on monolingual data and resources in the two languages and a small amount of `in-domain' code-switched data can be used to tune the models.